nedpals/flames-bot/README.md

 Whoever predicted the outcome correctly will be printed in the results.

 ### What does it do?
-It crosses out the common letters found between those two usernames and sums up the length of the remaining letters.
+It crosses out the common letters found between those two names and sums up the length of the remaining letters.
 After that, the bot will count the number (from zero to the summed up number) against the acronym:
 ```
 F - Friends
 L - Lovers